SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 For each cell in a river path:

-1. **Determine type** — Check inlet count, terminus status, and source status
+1. **Determine cellType** — Check inlet count, terminus status, and source status
-2. **Get eligible features** — Filter registered features by type
+2. **Get eligible features** — Filter registered features by cellType
 3. **Evaluate conditions** — Each feature declares conditions that affect its weight (elevation drop, biome, width, etc.)
 4. **Select feature** — Use seeded noise to pick from eligible features based on weights